HoganMcDonald/foundry-tiny-url/README.md

 Install all dependencies:
 `npm install`

+Have mongo running locally in the background:
+`mongod`

-Run build from production server:
+Run build from production server in another terminal window:
 `node index.js`

+navigate to `localhost:5000` in the browser

 **To develop react app**